Durss/Twitchat/README.md

 </div>
 <br>
 <br>
-A custom twitch chat that aims to fill gaps in the official Twitch chat for streamers.
+A custom Twitch chat that aims to fill gaps in the official Twitch chat for streamers.
 <br>
-The main goal is to follow your chat as best as possible.
+The main goal is to allow a streamer to follow his chat as best as possible.
 <br>
 <br>

-For developpers, **Twitchat exposes an API** to receive events and control some features remotely.\
+For developers, **Twitchat exposes an API** to receive events and control some features remotely.\
 Documentation can be found [here](PUBLIC_API.md).
 <br>
 <br>